RWinterburn/PP1/README.md

 Fixed background image changing on different page using "background attachment fixed" found this line of code on https://www.w3schools.com/cssref/pr_background-position.php

-Used Chat.GPT to make me a basic structure of the form and modified it for my needs.
+Used Chat.GPT for other sources of information.
+E.g. correct form format.

 # Image Credits
 From my own camera (Robert Winterburn)